 In order to take necessary precautions, they need to familiarize themselves with the immediate surroundings and potential hazards.
 After evaluating your property in detail, the next step is choosing the right type of system you need.
-When you decide, call the best fire extinguisher training and fire sprinkler installation San Diego professionals.
+When you decide, call the best fire sprinkler installation San Diego professionals.

 This is a type of sprinkler system best placed in environments where there are delicate items to preserve, such as valuable papers or electronics that could be damaged by water.
 This includes libraries and data centers, first and foremost.